keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 ### Scope

-The execution context for the JavaScript references in the "wof" meta tags.
+The execution context for the JavaScript references in "wof" HTML attributes.
-JavaScript variables defined in the scope can also be used as a "type".

-JavaScript global objects, e.g. Boolean, Number, String, etc.
-Variables imported from the "wof:types" meta tag:

 ```html
 <meta property="wof:scope" scope="./scope-module.js" />
 ```

+### Type

+A "type" is either a JavaScript variable defined in the scope or a string denoting a schema protocol:

+JavaScript global objects, e.g. Boolean, Number, String, Promise, etc.
-Types defined in Schema.org, accessed by the "schema" protocol:
+Variables defined in the scope, e.g. AwesomeClass Types defined in Schema.org, accessed by the "schema" protocol:

 ```js